The Prefect database persists data used by many features of Prefect to persist and track the state of your flow runs, including:

 Configuring a PostgreSQL database¶

-To connect Orion to a PostgreSQL database, you can set the following environment variable:
+To connect Prefect to a PostgreSQL database, you can set the following environment variable:

 The above environment variable assumes that: